Fancy Nancy

 Fancy Nancy is a 2005 children's picture book series written by Jane O'Connor and illustrated by Robin Preiss Glasser.
 Its first book entry spent nearly 100 weeks on the New York Times Best Seller list, resulting in the launch of a series that now spawns over 100 titles, with sales of more than 50 million volumes.
 Fancy Nancy has been on Publishers Weekly's bestseller list for picture books, was a Children's Book-of-the-Month Club selection, and a Junior Library Guild Selection.
 It also won a "Borders 2006 Original Voices" award and has been translated into 20 languages, including Hungarian and Hebrew.
 In April 2012, Nancy was featured in her first chapter book, Nancy Clancy: Super Sleuth.
 The Fancy Nancy book series have now spent 330 weeks on the New York Times Best Seller list, and in the autumn/fall of 2012, Fancy Nancy the Musical was produced by Vital Theatre Company in New York City.
 On March 27, 2015, Disney Junior signed for the rights to create an animated television series starring Fancy Nancy, which premiered on July 13, 2018.

 Plot introduction

-Fancy Nancy is a young girl with a larger than life personality, who adores all things fancy.
-She always dresses extravagantly, wearing boas, tutus, ruby slippers, fairy wings, and fuzzy slippers.
-Nancy loves using big fancy words such as "iridescent", "ecstatic", and "extraordinary" and anything in French.
-She has redecorated her bedroom with everyday items, such as feather boas, Christmas lights, paper flowers, and hats.
+Fancy Nancy is a young girl with a larger-than-life personality, who enjoys being what she considers fancy.
+She dresses in boas, tutus, ruby slippers, fairy wings, and fuzzy slippers.
+Nancy loves using words such as "iridescent", "ecstatic", and "extraordinary" and anything in French.
+She has redecorated her bedroom with feather boas, Christmas lights, paper flowers, and hats.
 Her favorite doll is named Marabelle Lavinia Chandelier.

 Nancy captures hearts by nearly getting caught up in the glitter, but, in the end, always discovering what's truly important.